icinganalysis/icinganalysis.github.io/content/NACA-TN-2914.md

 ![](images/NACA-TN-2914/Equation6.png)

+NACA-TN-2861 describes a test that was run:

 ![](images/NACA-TN-2914/expirement.png)

+Unfortunately, the coefficient of pressure or pl/po ratios were not included, so a comparison for this case was not run.

+In NACA-TN-2914 more complete examples were provided.

+An implementation in the python file "naca_tn_2914.py" was used to compared results.

 > Example I. - Calculation is made of the free-stream static temperature required for an ice-free surface as a function of Mach number for an NACA 65-206 airfoil at 15,000 feet pressure altitude and 1° angle of attack.
-The velocity ratio
-can be found for this airfoil by the methods and results presented in reference 5.
+The velocity ratio can be found for this airfoil by the methods and results presented in reference 5.
 The maximum velocity ratio (minimum pressure ratio) for this airfoil was determined to be Vl/Vo = 1.139 and occurs at the 45-percent chord station on the upper